HOME

 Civil Record: Albert Land, son of John Land, cloth drawer, and Lydia Land, formerly Law, was born March 1, 1861, birth reported by his father, John Land, Alma Terrace, Batley (Civil Record).

-Church Record: I could not find a baptismal record.
+Church Record: I could not find a baptismal record as of July 2011.

 Further Record: Albert immigrated to Philadelphia with Lydia in 1883.
 I did not find any other records for him in Philadelphia.